Skip to content

 Environment Setup

-As with the previous two articles, we use the C++17 standard with GCC 13+ / Clang 15+ / MSVC 2022.
-The header file is <filesystem>, and the namespace is std::filesystem.
+Just like the previous two articles: C++17 standard, GCC 13+ / Clang 15+ / MSVC 2022.
+Header file <filesystem>, namespace std::filesystem.

-directory_iterator: Single-Level Traversal
+directory_iterator: Single-level Traversal

 cpp